-In this intensive — a partnership between Tsai CITY, Yale Schwarzman Center, Urban Studies, and Yale CCAM — students will build on the work of the first cohort (Spring 2021), where participants helped to define and realize Hub and Spoke as a space where the New Haven-Yale community can collaborate, and where ideas of community involvement are discussed and taken to action.
-The aim is to build a sustainable collaborative youth-led platform that dissolves the town-and-gown-divide.
+In this intensive — a partnership between Tsai CITY, Yale Schwarzman Center, Urban Studies, and Yale CCAM — students built on the work of the first cohort (Spring 2021), where participants helped to define and realize Hub and Spoke as a space where the New Haven-Yale community can collaborate, and where ideas of community involvement are discussed and taken to action.
+The aim was to build a sustainable collaborative youth-led platform that dissolves the town-and-gown divide.

-This cohort will be responsible for completing a community-centered data mapping project and presenting it in a public exhibition.
-There will be in-person/virtual meetings and visits to New Haven organizations.
+This cohort was responsible for completing a community-centered data mapping project and presenting it in a public exhibition.
+There were in-person/virtual meetings and visits to New Haven organizations.
 There is a small budget to use in New Haven.

-You should expect involvement in Hub and Spoke for 4 hours per week, including meeting in weekly huddle sessions from October 18th to November 29th.
-Students will gain hands-on experience building Hub and Spoke from the ground up, working in a team, building a portfolio, growing a network, learning communication and design skills, and identifying internship/collaboration opportunities within New Haven.
-Participants will have mentorship and advising from leaders in the departments involved and New Haven community partners.
+Students gained hands-on experience building Hub and Spoke from the ground up, working in a team, building a portfolio, growing a network, learning communication and design skills, and identifying internship/collaboration opportunities within New Haven.
+Participants had mentorship and advice from leaders in the departments involved and New Haven community partners.